Practical Nursing (to become an LPN):

 The JCTC ADN program is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN).

 Application is open to graduates who have passed the National Council Licensure Examination-PN (NCLEX-PN) and hold an active unrestricted license for practical/vocational nursing.
-Individuals who plan to apply for the LPN-RN Summer Bridge Course must attend a mandatory Pre-Admission conference and applications for the Summer Bridge can be obtained only at one of the conferences.
+Individuals who plan to apply for the LPN-RN Summer Semester Bridge Course must attend a mandatory Pre-Admission conference and applications for the Summer Bridge Course can be obtained only at one of the conferences.